Unlocking Your VO₂max Potential: The Key to Better Running Performance

 4×16 minutes

-A later meta-analysis of 50+ high-intensity training studies reached a similar message:
+A later meta-analysis of over 50 high-intensity training studies reached a similar conclusion:

 Intervals longer than 2 minutes